subvertnormality/mosaic/README.md

 ##### Transposition Locks

 The transposition of your song can be set on a per-step basis from the scale page accessed in the channel editor.
+Transposition locks are applies on top of scale transposition values.

 To set a transposition lock:

 1. Hold down the step you want to modify on the channel page sequencer.
 2. Press the desired transposition value.